DMFriends/wordle/README.md

 The list of all valid Wordle words used in this program can be found at the link: https://gist.github.com/dracos/dd0668f281e685bad51479e5acaadb93

 This program was written in collaboration with [Boris098](https://github.com/Boris098).

+## Running the program - Windows

+Download and run the `.exe` installer from the [latest release](https://github.com/DMFriends/scrabble/releases/latest).

+## macOS and Linux - coming soon!